 - Add the other ingredients to a food processor and blend until mixture turns into a dough-like consistency.
 Add 1 tablespoon of water in which you have soaked the dates if the mixture is too dry.

 - With the small spoon scoop the mixture and roll into balls.
-Roll the balls in shredded coconut and place on the baking sheet.
+Roll the balls in shredded coconut and place on the sheet.

 - Substitute CHIA SEEDS with ground flax seeds or hemp seeds.

 - Keep covered in air-tight food container in the refrigerator for up to 7 days.